Heritage in Waverley

 Developing a heritage property

-Recognising exceptional heritage preservation
+Recognising exceptional heritage conservation

-Did you know: The LGA takes its name from Waverley House, which was the home of Barnett Levey, built on his 60-acre farm in 1827, and stood on what is now Oxford Street.
+Did you know: The LGA takes its name from Waverley House, which was the home of Barnett Levey, which was built on his 60-acre farm in 1827 and stood on what is now Oxford Street.
 The home was named after Edward Waverley, the fictional hero of the Sir Walter Scott Waverley novels.
 Levey was the first free male Jewish settler in Australia and founded the nation’s first permanent theatre – the Theatre Royal in Royal Hotel, George Street.
 For more local history, visit Waverley Library.

 The doll house